envalert@envalert.org

 INCREASING ACCESS TO SUSTAINABLE AND RENEWABLE ENERGY ALTERNATIVES IN THE ALBERTINE GRABEN

-Environmental Alert in partnership with the World Wide Fund for nature – Uganda Country Office is implementing a new project titled, ‘Increasing access to sustainable and renewable energy alternatives in the Albertine Graben.’
-This is a 4 years project (2017-2020) with financial support from the Norwegian Agency for Development Cooperation (Norad).
-Over the 4 year period, the project will have interventions implemented at national, sub-national and local levels to advance increased access to sustainable and renewable energy alternatives in the Albertine Graben.
-This will be through action research, targeted awareness and policy dialogues.
+Environmental Alert in partnership with the World Wide Fund for Nature – Uganda Country Office, implemented a project titled, ‘Increasing access to sustainable and renewable energy alternatives in the Albertine Graben.’
+This is a 4-year project (2017-2020) with financial support from the Norwegian Agency for Development Cooperation (Norad).
+Over the 4 years, the project will have interventions implemented at national, sub-national, and local levels to advance increased access to sustainable and renewable energy alternatives in the Albertine Graben.
+This will be through action research, targeted awareness, and policy dialogues.

 Project Goal